Years of Lead (Italy): 1985

 On 9 January, in Torvaianica (a town near Rome), policeman Ottavio Conte was killed by the Red Brigades.

 On 27 March, in Rome, economist Ezio Tarantelli was killed by the Red Brigades.

 1986

-On 10 February 1986, Lando Conti, former Mayor of Florence, was killed by the Red Brigades.
+On 10 February 1986, Lando Conti, former mayor of Florence, was killed by the Red Brigades.

 1987

 On 20 March 1987, Licio Giorgieri, a general in the Italian Air Force, was assassinated by the Red Brigades in Rome.

 1988

 On 16 April 1988, Senator Roberto Ruffilli was assassinated in an attack by a group of the Red Brigades in Forlì.
 It was the last murder committed by the Red Brigades: on 23 October a group of irriducibili (hardliners) declared, in a document, that war against the State was over.

 Events after 1988

 Resurgence in the 1990s and 2000s

 In the late 1990s and early 2000s, a resurgence of Red Brigades terrorism led to further assassinations.

-On 20 May 1999, Massimo D'Antona, consultant to the Ministry of Labour, was assassinated in an attack by a group of terrorists of the Red Brigades in Rome.
+On 20 May 1999, Massimo D'Antona, a consultant to the Ministry of Labour, was assassinated in an attack by a group of terrorists of the Red Brigades in Rome.

-On 19 March 2002, Marco Biagi, consultant to the Ministry of Labour, was assassinated in an attack by a group of terrorists of the Red Brigades in Bologna.
+On 19 March 2002, Marco Biagi, an academic and consultant to the Ministry of Labour, was assassinated in an attack by a group of terrorists of the Red Brigades in Bologna.

 On 2 March 2003, Emanuele Petri, a policeman, was assassinated by a group of Red Brigades terrorists near Castiglion Fiorentino.

-In 2005, some suspected terrorists, known as the New Red Brigades (Nuove Brigate Rosse) were arrested.
-On June 13, the court of Milan condemned 14 terrorists.
-The leader was sentenced to 15 years in jail.
-Three suspected terrorists were found not guilty.